charmed-hpc/docs/howto/observability/connect-workload-manager-to-cos.md

 ---

 (connect-workload-manager-to-cos)=
-# Connect workload manager to COS
+# How to connect your cluster's workload manager to COS

 This how-to guide shows you how to connect your cluster's workload manager to the Canonical Observability Stack to observe